Popular Matchings under Preference Variation and an Algorithm for Popular Common Bases with Integral Comparison Margins: Preliminaries

 We will denote the problem of deciding whether an instance $I$ of a two-sided matching market admits the popular matching by \pop.

-Even though \pop\ can be solved in polynomial time, the problem becomes NP-hard if we want to decide whether there is a popular matching that contains a given edge $e$ and covers a given agent $z$.
+Even though \pop\ always admits a solution that can be found in polynomial time~\cite{gardenfors1975match}, the problem becomes NP-hard if we want to decide whether there is a popular matching that contains a given edge $e$ and covers a given agent $z$.
 For our main hardness result, we will use the following restricted, but still NP-hard variant of this problem.

 \begin{problem} \problemtitle{\popf} \probleminput{An instance $I$ of \pop; an edge $e=(x,y)\in E$ with $x\in A,y\in B$, such that $V(x)=\{ a,y \}$, $V(a)=\{ x\}$ and $x,y$ are first in each other's preference list; and a vertex $z\in B \setminus \{ a,y\}$. } \problemquestion{Is there a popular matching $M$ in $I$ that contains $(x,y)$ and covers $z$?} \end{problem}